Forestry Graduate Student Association

 The purpose of the FGSA is to provide a forum through which graduate students in the School of Forestry can interact with one other, as well as faculty and staff.
 As an organization, FGSA is entitled to have a representative (non-voting) present at all faculty and Graduate Curriculum Committee meetings in the School of Forestry.

-- The FGSA sponsors the Forestry Seminar Series, managing all facets of the speaker series including scheduling, recruiting and hosting speakers, and assuring that the weekly event is as successful as possible.
+- sponsors the Forestry Seminar Series, managing all facets of the speaker series including scheduling, recruiting and hosting speakers, and assuring that the weekly event is as successful as possible.

-- The FGSA hosts at least one social event per year (usually the new graduate student orientation cookout).
+- hosts at least one social event per year (usually the new graduate student orientation cookout).

-Presentations by individuals from a variety of research and management backgrounds.
-(Graduate Student Seminar Recording Instructions)
+The FGSA Seminar Series features presentations by individuals from a variety of research and management backgrounds.